Here is a bank of resource templates for freelancers, whether you are an editor or proofreader.

 ✔Invest money in resources: you need to speculate to accumulate, e.g. buy a subscription to PerfectIt by www.intelligentediting.com.
 PerfectIt finds inconsistencies in areas such as spelling and styling.

 Below, I include links to other CIEP (Chartered Institute of Editors and Proofreaders) resources which I have found invaluable as a freelancer.
 You need to be a member to access some of these links.
 If you are not a member, sign up!
-It’s an investment in your career.
+It’s an investment in your career as an editor and/or proofreader.